PitonCMS/Engine/support/client/navigation.md

 ## Add Page Link

 A Page must first exist before it can be added to a navigator.
-To add a page link:
+To add a page link

 1. Select the navigator to edit.
 2. Click the green plus button.